Critical Discourse Analysis and Information and Communication Technology in Education

 Theoretically, the concept of power is hotly contested.
 In a history of theoretical conceptions of power, Hindess (1996) describes three core views of power at the level of the individual.
 The first view of power is as a capacity to act, where people use power over things and people.
 In this view, there is an unequal relationship between those who use power for their own purposes and those who are subject to its effects; and power is used as an instrument of domination.

-The second view of power is one where the subjugated are covertly excluded from decision-making structures and thus, whilst they might be exercising some voice, that voice is not heard.
+The second view of power is one where the subjugated are covertly excluded from decision-making structures and thus, while they might be exercising some voice, that voice is not heard.

 The view of power and identity as being open to change is crucial as it opens up opportunities or possibilities for interventions—a crucial aspect of critical research.